allpro/form-manager/README.md

 ## TODO

-FormManager _was_ fully functional and used in a large production app.
-However it has had a major update since then.
-Therefore the next priorities are:
+FileManager is fully functional.
+I used it in my last project, _but_ I did a major update last month when I decided to put it on Git.
+The tests will find whether the update created any bugs.

+The core functionality is working, as can be seen in the demos.
+Therefore you can use this in a project right now.
+Just check back regularly for updates.

+**These tasks need to be completed before I set the version to 1.0.0.**

 - Add tests for all functionality, for confidence it is production-ready.
-- Add and iImprove documentation.
+- Add and improve documentation.

 [gzip-size-badge]: http://img.badgesize.io/https://cdn.jsdelivr.net/npm/@allpro/form-manager/umd/@allpro/form-manager.min.js?compression=gzip